wp-plugins/github-profile-display/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 0.99 =
+Modified for new github API

 = 0.97 =
 Greek added by ttouch https://github.com/ttouch